-Besides adopting the Risk Management Strategy and Policy, the Company has also adopted an Enterprise Risk Management Framework: Integrating with Strategy and Performance to ensure sustainable growth and promote a proactive approach in reporting evaluating and managing risks associated within the respective companies, in line with the agreed risk framework and accepted by the RMC and approved by the Board.
+Besides adopting the Risk Management Strategy and Policy, the Company has also adopted an Enterprise Risk Management Framework: Integrating with Strategy and Performance to ensure sustainable growth and promote a proactive approach in reporting, evaluating and managing risks associated within the respective companies, in line with the agreed risk framework and accepted by the RMC and approved by the Board.

-The Group had on 18 October 2022 adopted a revised Credit Policy to regulate and govern its moneylending business, as well as ensuring sound credit-granting standards whereby comprehensive credit assessment would be conducted to evaluate the creditworthiness of borrowing applicants at the same time establishing specific criteria to be met before granting of loans.
+The Company has adopted a Credit Policy to regulate and govern its moneylending business, as well as ensuring sound credit-granting standards whereby comprehensive credit assessment would be conducted to evaluate the creditworthiness of borrowing applicants at the same time establishing specific criteria to be met before granting of loans.
 Mechanisms such as issuing reminder letters, calls, and litigation processes have been established to monitor collections and minimise default risks.

-The Statement on Risk Management and Internal Control of the Group, as set out on pages 145 to 148 of this Annual Report, provides an overview of the state of risk management and internal controls within the Group.
+The Statement on Risk Management and Internal Control of the Group, as set out on pages 137 to 140 of this Annual Report, provides an overview of the state of risk management and internal controls within the Group.